Hi! Fashion12 August 2017 – 12 November 2017

 Escaping sequential narrative, this experimental exhibition explores visual form, juxtaposing designs in installations, to create a loose stylistic essay.
 These contrasts, whether in approach and application of techniques, reveal unspoken dialogues that create a new space inspired by the cyclical nature of fashion forms.

-Curated by Gemma A. Williams and designed in collaboration with Roji, Hi Fashion! will show at The National Design and Craft Gallery in Kilkenny from 12 August to 12 November 2017.
+Curated by Gemma A. Williams and designed in collaboration with Roji, Hi Fashion! will show at the National Design & Craft Gallery in Kilkenny from 12 August to 12 November 2017 and will then tour to Farmleigh Gallery in Dublin from 1 December to 29 April 2018.
 The exhibition is presented as part of the Kilkenny Arts Festival and is an official event in the celebrations of the 60th Anniversary of Diplomatic Relations between Japan and Ireland.

 Supported by the Japan Foundation.